SkylarEade/AIBasics/README.md

 **Starter project for understanding basic machine learning structure and algorithms**

+### What it Does
+Trains and saves a neural network that can detect what number is depicted in a handwritten image

 ### Lessons learned
 - Fundamental concepts like weights and biases
 - Forward propagation (matrix multiplication, transposition and activation functions like sigmoid and relu)